 - P-OTC-101, which is a liver-directed gene therapy combining piggyBac technology with AAV and nanoparticles for the in vivo treatment of Ornithine Transcarbamylase, or OTC, deficiency.
 OTC deficiency is an often fatal or morbid urea cycle disease caused by congenital mutations in the OTC gene with a high unmet medical need.
-We are currently evaluating whether to modify the P-OTC-101 program to move completely to our non-viral nanoparticle delivery system. - P-FVIII-101, which is a liver-directed gene therapy combining piggyBac technology with our nanoparticle delivery technology for the in vivo treatment of Hemophilia A. Hemophilia A is a bleeding disorder caused by a deficiency in Factor VIII production with a high unmet need.
-As of October 2021, our P-FVIII-101 program is included in the collaboration and license agreement, or the Collaboration Agreement, with Takeda Pharmaceuticals USA.
-Inc., or Takeda, and Takeda will be responsible for all future development costs.
+We are currently evaluating whether to modify the P-OTC-101 program to move completely to our non-viral nanoparticle delivery system.
+A decision as to whether to pursue the fully nanoparticle or hybrid approach going forward is expected by mid-2022. - P-FVIII-101, which is a liver-directed gene therapy combining piggyBac technology with our nanoparticle delivery technology for the in vivo treatment of Hemophilia A. Hemophilia A is a bleeding disorder caused by a deficiency in Factor VIII production with a high unmet need.
+Our P-FVIII-101 program is included in the collaboration and license agreement, or the Takeda Collaboration Agreement, with Takeda Pharmaceuticals USA, Inc., or Takeda, and Takeda will be responsible for all future development costs.

-We expect our expenses and losses to increase substantially for the foreseeable future as we continue our development of, and seek regulatory approvals for, our product candidates, including P-PSMA-101 and P-BCMA-ALLO1, and begin to commercialize any approved products.
-While we anticipate an overall increase in development costs as we continue to expand the number of product candidates in our pipeline and pursue clinical development of those candidates, we expect a decrease in our development costs for P-BCMA-101 as we transition to our allogeneic platform.
-In addition, all development costs related to partnered programs will be reimbursed by Takeda.
-We also expect increases related to an anticipated increase in personnel, accounting, audit, legal, regulatory and consulting services, and costs associated with maintaining compliance with Nasdaq listing rules and SEC requirements, director and officer insurance, investor and public relations activities and other expenses associated with operating as a public company.
+We expect our expenses and losses to increase substantially for the foreseeable future as we continue our development of, and seek regulatory approvals for, our product candidates, including P-PSMA-101, P-BCMA-ALLO1, and P-MUC1C-ALLO1, and begin to commercialize any approved products.
+While we anticipate an overall increase in development costs as we continue to expand the number of product candidates in our pipeline and pursue clinical development of those candidates, we expect a decrease in our development costs for our BCMA programs as we are transitioning to our allogeneic platform.
+In addition, all development costs related to partnered gene therapy programs will be reimbursed by Takeda.
+We also expect our general and administrative expenses will increase for the foreseeable future to support our increased research and development and other corporate activities including expenses associated with operating as a public company.
 Our net losses may fluctuate significantly from quarter-to-quarter and year-to-year, depending on the timing of our clinical trials and our expenditures on other research and development activities.

-We do not expect to generate any revenues from product sales unless and until we successfully complete development and obtain regulatory approval for P-PSMA-101 and P-BCMA-ALLO1, or any other product candidates, which will not be for at least the next several years, if ever.
+We do not expect to generate any revenues from product sales unless and until we successfully complete development and obtain regulatory approval for P-PSMA-101, P-BCMA-ALLO1, and P-MUC1C-ALLO1, or any other product candidates, which will not be for at least the next several years, if ever.
 If we obtain regulatory approval for any of our product candidates, we expect to incur significant commercialization expenses related to product sales, marketing, manufacturing and distribution activities.
 Accordingly, until such time, if ever, as we can generate substantial product revenue, we expect to finance our operations through equity offerings, debt financings or other capital sources, including potential grants, collaborations, licenses or other similar arrangements.
 However, we may not be able to secure additional financing or enter into such other arrangements in a timely manner or on favorable terms, if at all.
-Especially in light of the COVID-19 pandemic, there can be no assurances that we will be able to secure such additional sources of funds to support our operations, or, if such funds are available to us, that such additional financing will be sufficient to meet our needs.
+There can be no assurances that we will be able to secure such additional sources of funds to support our operations, or, if such funds are available to us, that such additional financing will be sufficient to meet our needs.
 Our failure to raise capital or enter into such other arrangements when needed would have a negative impact on our financial condition and could force us to delay, reduce or terminate our research and development programs or other operations, or grant rights to develop and market product candidates that we would otherwise prefer to develop and market ourselves.